-Employers can support kind and mindful actions in the workplace.
+Employers and managers can support kind and mindful actions in the workplace.

 Fall Creek Farm & Nursery surprised 12 children who attend the YMCA/Eugene 4-J BEST program at Howard Elementary School with new bicycles.
 The bicycles were assembled by company employees during a team building exercise.
 Unbeknownst to the employees, the bicycles were going to be given to kids who attend the afterschool-care program for kids from low-income families.

 Each bike came with a helmet and lock.
 Each bike-building team received a hand-written “thank you” card from the child who received the bike.
 Fall Creek is a Eugene-based company that breeds blueberry varieties.

 CBT Nuggets’ charitable giving arm, NuggetLove, partners with organizations that create self-sustaining communities.
 That means they do more than just address basic human needs like water, shelter, and sanitation.
 They also educate people, encourage entrepreneurship, and help stimulate local economies.

 Once we find them, we provide targeted financial support and consulting.
 All strategically focused to help them grow, amplify their impact, and become sustainable themselves

 CBT Nugget also provides free training to some workers displaced due to restructuring.

 Lane County’s public school districts, tech companies, the industry group Technology Association of Oregon and others have come together to launch a countywide program to immerse Lane County high school students and educators in Eugene-Springfield’s growing tech scene.